ergumayagay/design-pattern-demo/README.md

 # design-pattern-demo

-Sample codes on design patterns written in Java
+This project serves as a reference for the different design patterns written in Java found in various websites.

 Credits to: